Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking. And it’s one that has serious effects.

 There is great controversy among professionals about the term “binge drinking.”
 This term is widely used to address the issue of high-risk drinking by college students.
 However, it’s far from the “accepted term” of those who work in alcohol and drug prevention.

 Heavy drinking is a serious problem.
 No one denies that.
 But many of us have great problems with a definition of “binge drinking” that uses a specific number of drinks.
-Specifically, to 4+ drinks for women and 5+ drinks for men.
+That is, to 4+ drinks for women and 5+ drinks for men.

 I have no argument with referring to 4+/5+ drinks as high-risk, perhaps even abusive drinking.
 But defining “bingeing” as 4+ drinks in one sitting for women and 5+ drinks for men is inaccurate at best.
 It may even contribute to the very problem that those reporting “binge drinking” statistics intend to confront.